 The architecture of China is an indigenous system of construction which emerged in the dawn of Chinese civilization and has been developing ever since.
 Its history is as long as the history of Chinese civilization.
 Chinese architecture may be considered as an independent branch by itself.
 Beyond China, the same system of construction and similar plan arrangements are prevalent in Korea and Japan in the east, and Vietnam in the south.
 Together these comprise East Asian architecture.
 In fact, until the middle of the 19th century, the architecture of Japan was a reflection of the changing styles of continental builders.
-The early Japanese structures may justifiably be called colonial Chinese, and some are actually known to have been erected by continental architects.
+The early architecture in Japan may be referred to as having Chinese influences, as some buildings are known to have been constructed by architects from China.

 What are characteristics of Chinese architecture?